Clarifai/old-docs/api-guide/annotate/annotations.md

 #### List Annotations by Model Version IDs

 An annotation is created by either a user or a model.
 For example if your workflow has a detection model, when you add input, the model will detect objects in your input.
-You can see these  objects by listing the annotations created detection model.
+You can see these detected objects by listing the annotations created detection model.
 You can also label these regions by using `Post annotation` with the region id returned from this call.

 {% tabs %}
 {% tab title="gRPC Python" %}